simonw/shot-scraper/docs/video.md

   A storyboard is a YAML mapping with an output filename, a starting URL (or an opening scene), and a list of scenes.
-Each scene can wait, run commands, run browser actions, and hold on the final frame.
+Each scene can wait, run commands, run browser actions, and pause between steps.

   Example storyboard.yml: